LGN520/farreach-public/docs/netreach-voting.md

 ## Simple test

+- NOTE: update bucket_num in config.ini as 1 before test
-- See directory of "testcases" (with only 1 bucket in sketch)
+- Test cases of normal operations: See directory of "testcases/normal" (with only 1 bucket in sketch)
 	+ Case 1: single read (GET evicts invalid)
 		* Read the value of a given key
 		* It should read the value from the server and also store it in switch